 Summertime grilling is all about low stress and high deliciousness.
-This Peach Bourbon Grilled Chicken is a light, slightly sweet, summery dish that's just right to feed hungry crowds at your next barbecue.
+This Grilled Bourbon Chicken with peaches is a light, slightly sweet, summery dish that's just right to feed hungry crowds at your next barbecue.

 Grilling season is here!

 Summertime eating for our family means lighter meals packed with fresh seasonal fruits and veggies that are easy and fast to put together.

 We love grilling up Ginger Cider Grilled Chicken, BBQ Bacon Burgers, and Steak with Cilantro Almond Pesto.

 This Grilled Bourbon Chicken recipe is just the thing to serve up to friends and family for summer picnics, and really, any outdoor entertaining occasion.

 Peach Bourbon Marinade

 Peaches are the cream of the crop for many of you across the country during the summer, and I have a thing for peaches and bourbon together.
 It's just a lovely combo of summery sweetness from the peaches and caramel goodness from the bourbon.